 Victory: Sun Quan and Liu Bei

 Northern Warlord Army: 800,000

-The Han dynasty ruled China for around four centuries, dividing the kingdom into its Western and Eastern Period.
-A decisive battle took place in 208 A.D between the two southern warlords, Liu Bei and Sun Quan, and Cao Cao, who had control over the northern part of China.
+The Han dynasty ruled China for around four centuries, dividing the kingdom into its Western and Eastern periods.
+A decisive battle took place in 208 AD between the two southern warlords, Liu Bei and Sun Quan, and Cao Cao who had control over the northern part of China.
 Cao Cao assembled his 800,000 soldiers and attacked his southern rivals swiftly with a mission to unify China.

-Southern warlords had altogether 50,000 soldiers, including 30,000 trained naval soldiers led by Zhou.
-Despite of the low numbers of soldiers, Zhou Yu and Lu Su were able to analyze the disadvantage of Cao’s army.
-The biggest disadvantage Cao Cao faced was the lack of unstable rear supply, and the fact that many of the soldiers were inexperience in water battles.
+The southern warlords had 50,000 soldiers altogether, including 30,000 trained naval soldiers led by Zhou.
+Despite the low numbers of soldiers, Zhou Yu and Lu Su were able to capitalize on the disadvantages of Cao’s army.
+The biggest disadvantage Cao Cao faced was the lack of stable rear supplies, and the fact that many of the soldiers were inexperienced in naval warfare.

 11. Battle of the Hydaspes (326 BC)

-Battle Between: Macedonian and Hindu Paurava kingdom (Punjab near Bhera)
+Battle Between: Macedonians and Hindu Paurava kingdom (Punjab near Bhera)

 Greek Leaders: Alexander the Great, Craterus, Coenus, Hephaestion, Ptolemy, Perdiccas, Seleucus, Lysimachus, Demonicus of Pella, Peucestas

 Location: Punjab, ancient India, near the Hydaspes River